1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 1940 Half Dollar Grading

 Coins with well-preserved details and minimal blemishes generally command higher value.
-For a fast, reliable way to see condition and potential worth, the CoinValueChecker App instantly highlights key features and estimates market value.
+For a fast, reliable way to check condition and potential worth, the CoinValueChecker App instantly highlights key features and estimates market value.

 1940 Half Dollar Value Guides

-Collectors can identify three distinct categories within the 1940 Walking Liberty half dollar series, each representing different mint facilities and striking processes.
-Only the Philadelphia and San Francisco mints struck Walking Liberty halves in 1940, with the Denver mint focusing on lower denomination coins.
+Collectors can identify three distinct categories within the 1940 Walking Liberty half dollar series.
+Each represents a different mint facility and striking process.

 1940 Half Dollar Categories: